Morris County NJ Roofing: How New Jersey Weather Impacts Your Roof

 Morris County typically receives 20-30 inches of snowfall annually, with areas like Randolph and Morristown often seeing the higher end of that range.
 These winter conditions create serious structural and waterproofing challenges for residential roofs.

 How ice dams form: When heat escapes from a poorly insulated attic, it warms the roof deck and melts snow from below.
 This meltwater flows down toward the colder eaves, where it refreezes.
+In Morris County, ice dams are a major winter problem because that meltwater refreezes at roof edges and can cause major interior water damage.
 Over time, this ice buildup creates a dam that forces additional meltwater back up beneath shingles, causing:

 • Interior leaks and water stains